 The Student Activist Scholarship program was founded by Life Members Barbara J. Baldock, Dr. Phillip Butler, Lillian B. Ramsden, Rice O’Dell, and Irving Yablon.
 American Atheists awards two $1,000 O’Hair Scholarships and four $500 President’s Scholarships to atheist students in the United States.
 American Atheists is also proud to award two $500 Chinn Scholarships for LGBTQ Atheist Activism that recognize atheist activism in the area of LGBTQ equality.

 Who can enter?

-The scholarships can be used by current college or vocational students or by high school students entering college the upcoming year.
-Additionally, full-time graduate and law school students are eligible for the scholarships.
-Applicants for all awards must be atheists and have a cumulative GPA of 2.5 (in academic subjects) or better.
-Applicants are judged based on their actions as atheists and activists.
+Scholarships are open to current college or vocational students and to high school students entering college in the upcoming year.
+Full-time graduate and law school students are also eligible.
+Applicants do not have to be U.S. citizens to be eligible but do have to attend U.S.-based institutions.
+Applicants for all awards must be atheists and must have a cumulative GPA of 2.5 or higher in academic subjects.
 Applicants of all races, ethnicities, genders, and sexual orientations are encouraged to apply.

-The winners will be chosen by the Legal Director, the President, and/or the delegates they choose who are employees and/or officers of American Atheists.
+The winners will be chosen by the leadership of American Atheists and/or the delegates they choose who are employees and/or officers of American Atheists.